MrBananaPants/StarTracker/README.md

 # Star Tracker
-An Android and IOS app to wirelessly control an Arduino (ESP8266).
+An Android, iOS, Windows, and macOS app to wirelessly control an Arduino (ESP8266).
 The app is completely written in Dart to make it cross-platform compatible.
 You can control following things:
 - Status (on/off)